Kristina01111000/Drws_site/README.md

-for 9/14:
+for 9/7:
-he is still thinking of using audio files
+he is still thinking of using audio files, keep telling him that they can only be sent in gmail